gevent/gevent/README.rst

 ==========

 Install Python 2.6, 2.7, 3.3 or 3.4 along with the greenlet_ extension
 (Python 3.5 has preliminary support).
-Or install PyPy 2.6 or above (but not PyPy3).
+Or install PyPy 4.0.1 or above (but not PyPy3) (*note*: PyPy is not supported in Windows).
+On all platforms, installing setuptools is recommended (this is done automatically if working in a virtual environment).

 Download the latest release from `Python Package Index`_ or clone `the repository`_.